 - Mentions taking Coenzyme Q10, Alpha Lipoic Acid and Quercetin in his March 2020 interview with Dave Asprey (link).
 Supplement discussion begins at ~19m 10s

 - 2019 (August), a 12 person study, taking 1g/day nicotinamide riboside.
-Showed elevated NAD+ metabolome in skeletal muscle, which I take to mean there was greater metabolic function, which they evidenced by greater NAD and nicotinamide clearance products (need to look into what this means in more detail!)
-Also showed reduced level of circulating inflammatory cytokines.
+Showed elevated NAD+ metabolome in skeletal muscle, which I take to mean there was greater metabolic function, which they evidenced by greater NAD and nicotinamide clearance products (need to look into what this means in more detail!).
+Also showed a reduced level of circulating inflammatory cytokines.
 This was a placebo controlled, randomized, double blind crossover trial – study link

 - 2019, 32 person study in ALS patients, taking what they called EH301.
 EH301 is another name for Elysium’s supplement; Basis.
 2 capules (1 dose) contains 250mg Nicotinamide Riboside and 50mg Pterostilbene.
 Participants took 4 capules, twice daily, for a total of 1,000mg NR and 200mg Pterostilbene.
 The results showed disease modifying benefits for ALS patients – study link